FLAS fellowships are currently unavailable through Middle Eastern Studies

 - The South Asia Institute offers academic year and summer FLAS fellowships for Persian.

-- The Center for European Studies offers academic year & summer FLAS Fellowships for Turkish, Persian, and Arabic.
+- The Center for European Studies offers academic year & summer FLAS Fellowships for Arabic, Persian, and Turkish.

-- The Center for Russian, East European and Eursian Studies offers academic year and summer FLAS fellowships for Turkish.
+- The Center for Russian, East European and Eursian Studies offers academic year and summer FLAS fellowships for Persian and Turkish.

 All information below pertains to FLAS fellowships in general, but is not meant to indicate it is possible to apply for a FLAS through CMES at this time.

 Please review this PDF document which outlines various rules in more detail, and which contains many frequently asked questions for academic year and summer awards.

 Academic Year FLAS

 The CMES academic year FLAS provides a nine-month stipend of $15,000 (paid monthly September - May), plus resident tuition for up to eleven (11) hours of course credit per semester; any balance above 11 credit hours is the responsbility of the student.